 Mining is big business in Peru, which is a major world producer of copper, silver, gold and other minerals.

-The ordeal stirred memories of a 2010 Chilean mine collapse in which 33 men were trapped underground for 69 days.
-All those miners were rescued, pulled one by one from hundreds of meters beneath the Earth’s surface with a specially designed capsule.
+The ordeal stirred memories of the 2010 Chilean mine collapse, in which 33 men were trapped underground for 69 days.
+All of those miners were rescued, pulled one by one from hundreds of meters beneath the earth’s surface with a specially designed capsule.